unit214/docky-mc-proxy/README.md

 docker run --rm --network=host --name "dockymcproxy" -e "D_EXAMPLE=8080" -d unit214/dockymcproxy
 ```

-### CLI Usage
+### CLI Usage 💻

-When you are running DockyMcProxy on docker, you can access the CLI by running the following command:
+When you are running DockyMcProxy on Docker, you can access the CLI by running the following command:

 ```bash
 docker exec -it <container_id> dmp <command>